pratik-choudhari/docker-guide/markdown_files/what_is_docker.md

 - Docker image: Docker images are a blueprint of docker containers.
 It contains information about which software the container will run and how.
 Docker images are built using Dockerfile.

 - Docker container: If docker image is a blueprint then docker container is an instance of these blueprints.
-Docker container takes the specifications from docker image and executes them to create a environment ready to run you application.
+Docker container takes the specifications from docker image and executes them to create a environment ready to run your application.

 An illustration:
 <p align="center"><img src="../images/docker_components.jpg" width=600></img></p>